joelkoen/PicoLimbo/docs/about/installation.md

 ### GitHub Releases

 Download pre-compiled binaries for multiple platforms from the GitHub releases page.
-These releases include the required assets directory in the compressed archive (tar.gz for Unix and zip for Windows).

 ### Compiling from Source

-> [!IMPORTANT]
-> For manual setups (using Cargo or Git), you must download the "data/generated" directory from the GitHub repository, rename it to "assets", and place it alongside the binary.
-This directory contains essential files required for server execution.
->
-> The path to the assets directory can be customized using command line arguments.
-For more details on these arguments, please refer to the [Command Line Interface (CLI) Usage documentation](./cli-usage).

 You can compile PicoLimbo from source using either Cargo or Git: